 Free plans, diagrams, and step-by-step instructions for building a simple 4-by-6-foot outdoor shed.
 Step-by-step instructions, too!

 Have you been longing for a shed where you can store lawn and garden equipment, sports equipment, compact outdoor furniture, and miscellaneous tools and supplies?
-When inconspicuous, functional storage is all you’re looking for, the lean-to is the perfect solution.
+When inconspicuous, functional storage is all you’re looking for, a lean-to shed is the perfect solution.

 Per its name, the structure simply leans against the house or garage for additional support and provides a water-safe haven for shielding gear from the elements.
 If you have moderate do-it-yourself skills and tools, this is a weekend project.
 If you decide it’s more than you bargained for, check out these convenient lean-to shed kits on Amazon.